billiegoose/keychordion/README.md

-# keychordion
+# Keychordion 1.0

-A custom MIDI instrument (meant to be played with a Vortex Wireless 2 controller)
+A custom MIDI instrument, meant to run on a Mac and controlled via a Vortex Wireless 2 controller.